 Receiving many messages is overwhelming because it can break into one’s workflow or disrupt a task.
 Furthermore, most workers that suffer from communication fatigue mention that a major problem is that most of the messages are not relevant to their work or position in the company.

 Another factor in communication fatigue is that businesses demand time in many ways such as texting, emails, phone calls, video meetings, and more.
-To employees, it feels as though the demand on their time is never-ending, poor attempt at replicating the workplace environment through digital means.
+To employees, it feels as though the demand on their time is a never-ending, poor attempt at replicating the workplace environment through digital means.
 The supposed benefits from such numerous communications pale next to the costs to worker efficiency.

 Finally, many workplaces have proven disrespectful of the home-work balance now that people work from home.
 Bosses demand late-night strategy sessions or text people in the early hours before they’re clocked in for work.